Sir Thomas Rich's School: Transition and Modernization

-In 1836, following the Municipal Corporation Act, the management of the school was transferred to the Municipal Charity Trustees, who aimed to modernize the institution and align it with contemporary educational standards.
-This transition coincided with the passage of the Endowed Schools Act in 1869, which necessitated a reevaluation of the school’s charitable status and its educational mission.
+In 1836, following the Municipal Corporations Act 1835, the management of the school was transferred to the Municipal Charity Trustees, who aimed to modernize the institution and align it with contemporary educational standards.
+This transition coincided with the passage of the Endowed Schools Act 1869, which necessitated a reevaluation of the school's charitable status and its educational mission.
 The focus began to shift toward a more structured curriculum and increased attention to academic performance as societal expectations for education evolved.

-In 1882, the educational institution underwent a significant reorganization and was officially renamed Sir Thomas Rich’s School.
+In 1882, the educational institution underwent a significant reorganization and was officially renamed Sir Thomas Rich's School.
 This restructuring allowed for expanded academic offerings, which included traditional subjects such as Latin and Greek, alongside vocational training.
 The school continued to provide education primarily for boys from local working-class backgrounds, maintaining its philanthropic roots while evolving to meet the educational demands of the time.
 The school moved to Barton Street in 1889.